devlooped/ThisAssembly/src/ThisAssembly.Git/readme.md

 [Microsoft.SourceLink.*](https://www.nuget.org/packages?q=Microsoft.SourceLink)
 package reference according to your specific Git-based source control server (such as GitHub, Azure DevOps, BitBucket, etc).

+> NOTE: from .NET 8 SDK onwards, SourceLink is included by default, so you
+> don't need to add it manually.

 The `Branch` property is populated from environment variables provided by the currently supported CI systems: GitHub Actions, Azure DevOps,